keploy/community-blog/clvz1zagm000308l44asreyxc.md

 ---
-title: "Build an HTTP server using BunJs and Prisma"
+title: "Building a Scalable Web Server with BunJs and Prisma"
-seoTitle: "API server using BunJs and Prisma"
+seoTitle: "Building a Scalable Web Server with BunJs and Prisma"
-seoDescription: "with Prisma, interacting with databases becomes more intuitive and less erro"
+seoDescription: "Learn how to create a scalable, efficient web server using BunJs and Prisma.
+This guide covers server setup, database, JWT to help you build web apps."
 datePublished: Thu May 09 2024 09:35:40 GMT+0000 (Coordinated Universal Time)
 cuid: clvz1zagm000308l44asreyxc
 slug: build-an-http-server-using-bunjs-and-prisma